jrobinparker/jchain/README.md

 * React Visibility Sensor
 * GSAP
 * Vanilla JS event listener for window resizes and orientation changes
-* Custom CSS - no frameworks used
+* Custom CSS - responsive, no frameworks used